Organizing Principles

 Category 3: Organizing Principles of Personality

-These are the principles thought to moderate the behavior of personality.
+Life fields express Experiencer and Information thoughtforms to acquired understanding through experiences.
+These are the principles thought to moderate the behavior of life field’s expression.

 Attention